Tuition and Fees

 When you're accepted at SAU, our Financial Aid officers begin developing a personalized, generous financial aid package that can include academic, athletic, and minority scholarships; federal and state grants; work study money; and graduate assistantships.
 We work with every single student and family to develop a plan that meets your needs.
 We also offer a flexible tuition payment plan that does not charge interest.

 Just look at the stats for our undergraduates:

 - $33,290 = Undergraduate tuition for 2021-22 at St. Ambrose (12-18 credits)

 - 91% of our first-year students applied for financial aid.

 For graduate students, we offer a number of assistantships that can reduce your total tuition cost and some even provide a stipend.
-These are not TA positions.
+These are not teaching assistant (TA) positions.
 Instead, you work side-by-side with faculty and get to use and grow your knowledge by assisting them with research and other projects.
-Or, by helping coach, promote, or train student athletes.
+Or, by helping coach, promote, or train student-athletes.
 Or, by working with departmental staff.

 All students attending St. Ambrose University pay a technology fee based upon courseload.
 Some courses carry additional fees.

 Part-time (1-11 credits): $970/credit hour (16-week courses); $486/credit hour (accelerated and online courses)